cleobis/esp-apple-homekit-adk/README.md

+# My IoT Devices using the ESP Apple HomeKit ADK

+This is a copy of the Espressif [ESP AppleHomeKit ADK](https://github.com/espressif/esp-apple-homekit-adk) that I used to develop a device.
+Original documentation for the ADK is below.
+My thermostat device is in examples/Thermostat.

+## Quick Reference
+Refer to the ADK instructions in the Compile and Flash section below.
+Once you have it set-up the first time, to update the build, preserving the existing HomeKit pairing information:
+* Load the IDF tools at the command line: `source esp-idf/export.sh`
+* Build: `idf.py build`
+* Build and load onto the hardware: `idf.py flash`
+* View console output: `idf.py monitor`.
+Press Ctrl+] to exit.

+## Example/Thermostat
+This creates a HomeKit device with two Fan services.
+The first Fan service represents the furnace fan.
+It has characteristics:
+* Service Signature Characteristic.
+* Name characteristic.
+* Active characteristic which represents if the fan is on or off.
+If the furnace fan is turned off the HRV will be automatically turned off too.
+* Target fan state characteristic (man/auto).
+If set to auto, the fan will cycle on every hour.
+* Auto-off timeout custom characteristic.
+This is a number between 1 and 180 indicating the number of minutes the fan should stay on after it is manually activated by the user.
+This characteristic doesn't appear in the Home app since it is non-standard but does appear in more powerful 3rd party HomeKit apps.
+* Duty cycle custom characteristic.
+This is a number between 0 and 100% indicating what fraction of the hour the fan should be on if the target fan state is set to auto.
+This characteristic doesn't appear in the Home app since it is non-standard but does appear in more powerful 3rd party HomeKit apps.

+The second Fan service representing the HRV.
+It has characteristics:
+* Service Signature Characteristic.
+* Name characteristic.
+* Active characteristic which represents if the HRV is on or off.
+When enabled, it automatically enables the furnace fan too.
+* Target fan state characteristic (man/auto).
+If set to auto, the HRV will turn on whenever the furnace fan turns on.

+The outputs of the ESP32 are connected to hardware relays to interface with the thermostat wiring.

+---

 # ESP Apple HomeKit ADK

 [HomeKit](https://developer.apple.com/homekit/) is a framework developed by Apple for communicating with and controlling connected accessories in a user’s home using iOS devices.
 This project is a port of Apple's Open Source [HomeKit ADK](https://github.com/apple/HomeKitADK) for ESP32 and ESP32S2.
 This can be used by any developer to prototype non-commercial smart home accessories.